runninbutt/Synapse/docs/workflows/Ews2Case.md

 ### Special folder

 If you have not already done, create a specific folder which Synapse will scan for unread emails.
+You can also use "Inbox".